codatio/codat-docs/docs/integrations/accounting/quickbooksonline/quickbooks-online-integration-reference.md

 | Single IP        | 51.104.28.73 |                |
 | IP address range | 51.132.44.0  | 51.132.47.255  |
 | IP address range | 51.132.155.0 | 51.132.159.255 |

+## Attachments

+For attachment uploads, QuickBooks Online requires that the multipart/form-data request must have a Content-Type header, within each boundary seperated part of the request body.
+The header should be a MIME type which reflects what the file type attempting to be uploaded actually is.
+Generic binary data, "application/octet-stream", is not an acceptable value to be used in this context.